thnhphong/MailCheck/README.md

 ## 🚀 Features

 - ✉️ **Send Emails** using SMTP
-- 📥 **Fetch Inbox** messages using POP3
+- 📥 **Fetch Inbox** messages using IMAP
 - 🌐 **RESTful API** connecting backend and frontend
 - 🎨 **Responsive UI** built with Tailwind CSS
-- 🔐 Works with Gmail (using App Password and POP3/SMTP enabled)
+- 🔐 Works with Gmail (using App Password and IMAP/SMTP enabled)

 ---